mrsaicharan1/ward-discovery/README.md

-# ward-discovery
+# Ward-Discovery
-A ward discovery app for hospital to battle the massive shortage of Hospital beds.
+A Discovery app for hospital to battle the massive shortage of Hospital beds.
 [Twilio x DEV hackathon]